9.2 Lease Classification

 insurance for property leased under an operating lease after the

-lease to be classified as a direct financing lease had that
+classification of the lease as a direct financing lease if that

-insurance been purchased at the commencement of the lease.
+insurance had been purchased at the commencement of the lease.

 A lessor’s purchase of residual value insurance from